Giovanni Pontiero Papers

 Date range: 1983–1998

 Giovanni Pontiero was a senior lecturer and later reader in Latin American Literature in the Department of Spanish and Portuguese Studies at the University of Manchester, from 1970 until his death in 1996.

 In addition to pursuing a distinguished academic career, Pontiero achieved international recognition as a translator of Portuguese, and in particular of the novels of José Saramago (1922-2010).

 This collection comprises the research papers of Dr Giovanni Pontiero relating to José Saramago.
-The collection contains numerous newspaper and journal articles relating to various book reviews and items about Saramago himself.
-In addition, there are copies of the translation work undertaken by Pontiero, including hand-written notes with annotations, as well as typewritten versions and proof copies.
+It contains numerous newspaper and journal articles relating to various book reviews and items about Saramago himself.
+In addition, there are copies of translation work undertaken by Pontiero, including handwritten notes with annotations as well as typewritten versions and proof copies.
 Also present are Pontiero’s lecture notes relating to José Saramago and reviews by Pontiero of various books written by Saramago.

 Catalogue available online via ELGAR.